AlexanderRichert-NOAA/EMCEnvChainer/README.md

 The EMCEnvChainer utility allows NOAA developers to build their own copies of packages (i.e., model app dependencies) on top of existing spack-stack installations.
 It does so using Spack's environment chaining feature.
 Only the specifically requested package(s) and corresponding dependents need to be rebuilt, therefore as much of the existing installation as possible is reused, thereby reducing overall installation time and minimizing configuration differences (versions, build options) between the base (upstream) and user-built software stacks.

 The utility will automatically identify which platform (RDHPCS systems + Acorn) it is running on, and identify available base spack-stack installations, including the ones associated with supported model applications at the head of their respective default branches (i.e., "develop").
+Users may choose to use a given application's package configuration as a starting point (recommended in most cases), or create an environment from scratch.

+> [!TIP]
+> [Video tutorials](https://drive.google.com/drive/folders/1RcWQ4xKcmrfLU6_VQja3KwJ-CbxB4i_6?usp=drive_link) walking through example use cases are available to NOAA users.

 ## Installation & basic usage